TABLE OF CONTENTS

-(1) Documents from claimants and their authorized representatives, such as: medical records; employment records; exposure records; birth, marriage, and death certificates; school records; affidavits; address changes; waivers; and requests for an oral hearing, a review of the written record, a reconsideration, or a reopening;
+(1) Documents from claimants and/or their authorized representative (AR), such as: medical records, employment records, exposure records, birth certificates, marriage certificates, death certificates, school records, affidavits, address changes, waivers, requests for an oral hearing, review of the written record, reconsideration, or reopening;

 (2) Documents from the Department of Energy (DOE), contractors, and/or subcontractors;

 (3) Information from other agencies, such as the Department of Health and Human Services (HHS), National Institute for Occupational Safety and Health (NIOSH), Social Security Administration (SSA), and the Department of Justice (DOJ);